 - Holy Light: Can now be learned at Job Level 15.
 Now takes 1.5 sec to cast, down from 2.0 sec.
 The skill costs 12 SP instead of 15 SP.
 The damage is now equal to 100% MATK + (1 + 1% Per Base Level), up from a flat 125% MATK.
 Developer Notes: The increase to this spell's damage, which scales with level, provides more viability as a spell that can be weaved into an Acolyte's rotation while supporting others.
 The lower cast time also provides greater versatility.
 This allows skillful players to contribute to DPS during downtime more effectively.

 Priest Skill Changes

-- Gloria: Buff length increased by 30 seconds for all ranks.
-Developer Comments: The increase of the buff duration was done mostly to allow greater utilization of this skill in both solo combat as a Battle Priest and in group play.
+- Gloria: Buff length is now set to 10 Seconds + 10 Seconds Per rank.
+Therefore, at max rank, the buff persists for a whole minute.
+Commens: The increase of the buff duration was done mostly to allow greater utilization of this skill in both solo combat as a Battle Priest and in group play.